-Category: Cloud Computing SuppliersCompany profile: Cloudera delivers the modern data management and analytics platform built on Apache Hadoop and the latest open source technologies.
+Category: Cloud Computing SuppliersCompany about: Cloudera delivers the modern data management and analytics platform built on Apache Hadoop and the latest open source technologies.
 The world’s leading organizations trust Cloudera to help solve their most challenging business problems with Cloudera Enterprise, the fastest, easiest and most secure data platform available for the modern world.
 Our customers efficiently capture, store, process and analyze vast amounts of data, empowering them to use advanced analytics to drive business decisions q ...

 For more information: